protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 npm install --save docusaurus-protobuffet
 ```

 Generate a JSON representation of your Protobuf files.
-This depends on [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc).
+This relies on [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc).

 ```sh
 # install protoc. change for your OS as necessary.
 brew install protobuf

 # install protoc-gen-doc. this depends on golang.
 go get -u github.com/pseudomuto/protoc-gen-doc/cmd/protoc-gen-doc

 # use protoc to generate the JSON representation of your Protobuf workspace.
 protoc --doc_out=./doc --doc_opt=json,proto_workspace.json protos/**/*.proto

 # copy the generated file to your Docusaurus project.
 cp doc/proto_workspace.json ./fixtures/proto_workspace.json
 ```

-Add the preset to your project's `docusaurus.config.js` file with the appropriate options.
+Add the preset to your project's `docusaurus.config.js` file.
+View the [Configuration](#configuration) section for all available options.

 ```js
 // file: docusaurus.config.js